 Before point cloud modeling can take place, the point cloud itself has to be created.
 And the technology behind that is even more fascinating.

 Point clouds are usually created using devices called 3D scanners.
 3D scanners have been in use for about 50 years, but advances in hardware have made the technology less costly and more accessible since the turn of the century.
-There are many types of 3D scanners, but we’ll focus on just three techniques that see widespread use: LIDAR, photogrammetry, and structured-light 3D scanners.
+There are many types of 3D scanners, but we’ll focus on just three techniques that see widespread use: LIDAR, photogrammetry, and structured-light 3D scanning.

 LIDAR (sometimes spelled LiDAR or lidar) stands for Laser Imaging Detection and Ranging (sometimes Light Detection And Ranging).
-In a LIDAR system, pulses of laser light are directed at an object and sensors record when the light is reflected off the object and returned to the system.
+In a LIDAR system, pulses of laser light are directed at an object; sensors record when the light is reflected off the object and returned to the system.
 Circuitry within the scanner can measure the transit times of the laser pulses with incredible accuracy.
 (Typical transit times can be measured in the trillionths-of-a-second range.)
 Since the speed of light is a constant, the distance to every point explored on the object by the laser can be recorded with incredible accuracy as well.
 The device stores the position of all these points (the x, y, and z coordinates) in a point cloud.

-In general, digital photogrammetry is not as accurate as LIDAR but in the right circumstances can provide satisfactory results at significantly lower cost.
+In general, digital photogrammetry is not as accurate as LIDAR, but in the right circumstances can provide satisfactory results at significantly lower cost.

 |Civil engineers||Industries of all types|

 |Design engineers||Quality-control personnel|

 We’ve talked about the difficulty of working with point cloud files because of their large size, and about how point cloud modeling freelancers can help you effectively manage that data.
 Here are some examples of how companies and individuals are utilizing this technology: